LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 The CPS allows up to 8 APRS configurations to be defined.
 With multiple parameters including specifying the Icon to be displayed on sites like https://aprs.fi and also the Comment text.
 Currently the MD-9600/ RT-90 will not trasmit the Comment text due to limitations in the tone generation hardware.

-*Note*
+*Notes:*

-Currently only APRS Tx is supported.
+- Currently only APRS Tx is supported.
 It is currently unknown whether the hardware in the supported radios can be used to receive APRS or other AX25 packet transmissions.
-The APRS packet data format only allows for up to 6 character callsigns.
+- The APRS packet data format only allows for up to 6 character callsigns.
 This is a limitation of the specification not the firmware.
-Satellites have specific APRS parameters which need to be used, so default APRS parameters are defined in the satellites data uploaded from the CPS.
+- Satellites have specific APRS parameters which need to be used, so default APRS parameters are defined in the satellites data uploaded from the CPS.
 To override these parameters, define an APRS config with the same name as the satellite, and set the appropriate custom parameters you wish to use with that satellite

 <div style="page-break-after: always; break-after: page;"></div>